JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 and return as a python dataframes.

 These values are then plotted using [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/).

+### Evaluation Cases
+3 Simulations Cases are implemented:
+1. Base
+2. Variable Computational Budget
+3. Variable Computational Load

+#### Base Case
+A regular 30fps video stream.
+#### Variable Computational Budget Case
+During 25% of the streams runtime a worker will go offline and re-join at 75% of the streams runtime.
+When the worker goes offline the computational Budget of the system decreases, below the required threshold to processes the stream in a timely fashion.
+The Producer should react accordingly by reducing the stream quality parameters, when the worker goes offline and increasing them back to baseline when the worker re-joins.
+#### Variable Computational Load Case
+During 25% of the streams runtime, two "additional" video streams will be produced by the producer.
+At 75% runtime it returns to a single stream.
+In order to simulate multiple streams, the frames of the underlying video stream are just multiplied. i.e.,
+- for 1 stream: 1 task is generated
+- for 2 streams: 2 tasks with equivalent frame data are generated
+- for 3 streams: 3 tasks with equivalent frame data are generated

 # Implementation
 ## Compute Platform